Reward credit cards can be a handy way to earn hundreds of pounds worth of perks when you use them for everyday spending.

 You'll get a complimentary companion voucher or upgrade when you spend £20,000 or more within a year.

-If you're a very high spender, the Virgin Atlantic Reward+ Credit Card (representative APR 69.7%) has a big welcome bonus (15,000 bonus points when you make a purchase within the first three months of card ownership) and a higher earn rate (1.5 points per £1).
-You'll also earn three points for every £1 you spend with Virgin Atlantic or Virgin Holidays.
+As an alternative, the Virgin Atlantic Reward+ Credit Card (representative APR 69.7%) has a big welcome bonus (15,000 points when you make a purchase within the first three months of card ownership) and a higher earn rate (1.5 points per £1).
+You'll also get three points for every £1 you spend with Virgin Atlantic or Virgin Holidays.

 On top of this, you only have to spend £10,000 in a year to unlock exclusive benefits.